-Christmas is a wonderful time of year to introduce children to The 5 Senses.
-With all the smells, sights, tastes, textures, and beautiful sounds associated with Christmas, the season offers many “teaching moments” to help children explore all of their senses.
+It’s a wonderful time of year to introduce children to all the smells, sights, tastes, textures, and beautiful sounds associated with Christmas.
+The season offers many “teaching moments” to help children explore all of their ’5 senses of Christmas!’

 The Sense of Touch: Christmas Textures - Christmas Textures Recording Sheet